enockmbaraka/stock_price_prediction/README.md

 - Struggles with long-term dependencies.
 - Prone to vanishing gradient issues, leading to poorer performance on long sequences.

+__Long Short-Term Memory Networks (LSTMs)__

+LSTMs extend RNNs by incorporating memory cells and gates to selectively remember or forget information.
+This makes them well-suited for time series with long-term dependencies.
+They have been widely used in applications like stock price prediction, weather forecasting, and anomaly detection.

+__Advantages:__

+- Handles both short-term and long-term dependencies effectively.
+- Robust to vanishing gradients, enabling better learning over extended sequences.

+__Disadvantages:__

+- Higher computational complexity compared to RNNs.
+- Requires more tuning and longer training times
 ### Hyperparameter Tuning

 ### Training